-Established by Celebrity Pet & Family Lifestyle Expert Colleen Paige, the first day in October has been deemed National Black Dog Day, an annual observance of the need to help black shelter dogs be seen.
+October 1 has been deemed National Black Dog Day, an annual observance of the need to help black shelter dogs be seen.
+This pet holiday was established by Celebrity Pet & Family Lifestyle Expert Colleen Paige in 2012.
+It is sometimes called World Black Dog Day.

 Disinterest in canines with dark coats is so common that the term Black Dog Syndrome has been coined to describe this sad situation.

-Although recent statistics show that the tide is now starting to change for black dogs in shelters, there are still a number of reasons that hold dogs with dark fur back when it comes to finding a forever home, ranging from poorly lit shelters that make dark-coated canines in cages less noticeable and shelter photos that fail to capture a black dog’s striking features, to silly superstitions.
+Although recent statistics show that the tide is now starting to change for black dogs in shelters, there are still a number of reasons that hold dogs with dark fur back when it comes to finding a forever home:

 Take a moment to share an adoptable dog on your social media accounts using the hashtag #NationalBlackDogDay to help draw attention on the beauties waiting for their forever homes.